Greasy-Gooney 10K - Click image to load a new image randomly

 Nope, not for a decade and a half!
 The end of DST was pushed to the first Sunday in November way back in 2007.
 And even before then, the switch to Standard Time was always after our race took place (usually the following morning).

-As the Greasy-Gooney 10K is always held on the fourth Saturday in October, the presumed date of the 2024 race would be Saturday 26 October.
-This, of course, is not set in stone until we get all the proper permissions and such... but the odds are quite good that that's when the twenty-sixth running will take place!
-We'll be aiming to have the race info available by August or September 2024.
+As the Greasy-Gooney 10K is always held on the fourth Saturday in October, the presumed date of the 2025 race would be Saturday 25 October.
+This, of course, is not set in stone until we get all the proper permissions and such... but the odds are quite good that that's when the twenty-seventh running will take place!
+We'll be aiming to have the race info available by August or September 2025.

 Why didn't you hold in-person races in 2020 or 2021?